Invesco Perpetual Income Fund

 1The fund's financial year end is 31 March 2016.
 Figures in these sections are as at 31 March 2016.

 Product & fund information

 The value of investments and any income will fluctuate (this may partly be the result of exchange rate fluctuations) and investors may not get back the full amount invested.
 Past performance is not a guide to future returns.

-The fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing or generate additional capital or income, although this may not be achieved.
+The fund may use derivatives (complex instruments) in an attempt to reduce the overall risk of its investments, reduce the costs of investing and/or generate additional capital or income, although this may not be achieved.
 The use of such complex instruments may result in greater fluctuations of the value of the fund.
 The Manager, however, will ensure that the use of derivatives within the fund does not materially alter the overall risk profile of the fund.

 Where Invesco Perpetual has expressed views and opinions, these may change.
-Where securities are mentioned they do not necessarily represent a specific portfolio holding and do not constitute a recommendation to purchase or sell.
+Where securities are mentioned they do not necessarily represent a specific portfolio holding and do not constitute a recommendation to purchase, hold or sell.